 When you wish to sell a valuable asset, such as real estate, intellectual property, or a business ownership interest, a deferred sales trust can help you and your family manage capital gains tax liability arising from the sale.

-Contact Pennington Law, PLLC, today for a confidential consultation with a deferred sales trust attorney to discuss the suitability of using a DST as part of your transaction and to get help structuring a valid and enforceable trust.
+Contact Pennington Law, PLLC today to discuss the suitability of using a DST as part of your transaction and to receive help in structuring a valid and enforceable trust.
+The first consultation is free.